-Here at the Distinguished Limboy Institute for Advanced Conservative Studies, thrilled to have you along with us today.
+Here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

-Telephone number if you want to be on the program is 800 282-2882 and the email address rush at EIB net.com.
+Telephone number if you want to be on the program is 800-282-2882 and the email address rush at EIBnet.com.

 Here is what we know for sure.

-We know that Mark Foley resigned and that he did not have sex with an intern.
+Ladies and gentlemen, we know that Mark Foley resigned and that he did not have sex with an intern.

 That's where the facts stand today.

-We also know that Bill Clinton did not resign, and he did have sex with an intern.
+We also know that Bill Clinton did not resign and he did have sex with an intern.

 Not just sex.

-The media, drive by media, breathlessly, awaiting a press conference by Speaker of the House, Denny Hastert.
+The media, drive-by media, breathlessly awaiting a press conference by Speaker of the House, Denny Hastert.

-Looks like uh I can't tell.
+Looks like, I can't tell.

-Is gonna be from his house.
+He's going to be from his house.

 Oh, so they got the house staked out.

-They're gonna follow his caravan.
+They're going to follow his caravan.

 So now they're staking out Hastert's house.